 Who We Are and What We Do

 United Way of the Capital Region works year-round to improve lives in Cumberland, Dauphin and Perry counties.
-We do this by identifying the most pressing community needs, finding solutions to those needs and demonstrating how these solutions are making a difference.
+We do this by identifying critical community needs, finding solutions to those needs and demonstrating how these solutions are making a difference.

-United Way of the Capital Region’s mission is to improve lives in Dauphin, Cumberland and Perry counties by identifying the most pressing community needs, finding solutions to those needs, and demonstrating how these solutions are making a difference.
+United Way of the Capital Region’s mission is to improve lives in Dauphin, Cumberland and Perry counties by identifying critical community needs, finding solutions to those needs, and demonstrating how these solutions are making a difference.